Port Authority of New York and New Jersey: Real estate

 The Port Authority also participates in joint development ventures around the region, including the Teleport business park on Staten Island, Bathgate Industrial Park in the Bronx, the Industrial Park at Elizabeth, the Essex County Resource Recovery Facility, Newark Legal Center, Queens West in Long Island City, and the South Waterfront in Hoboken.
-However, by April 2015, the agency was considering divesting itself of the properties to raise run and return to the core mission of supporting transportation infrastructure.
+However, by April 2015, the agency was considering divesting itself of the properties to raise revenue and return to the core mission of supporting transportation infrastructure.

+The Port Authority has always owned the 16-acre World Trade Center land, both the old WTC and the new WTC.
+However, some of the office space on the old complex and in the new one have been leased, managed, or built by Silverstein Properties, notablly 3 World Trade Center (2018) and 7 World Trade Center (1987 and 2006 respectively).

 Current and future projects

 World Trade Center

-Major projects by the Port Authority include One World Trade Center and other construction at the World Trade Center site.
+Major projects by the Port Authority include One World Trade Center and other construction at the World Trade Center complex.
 Other projects include a new passenger terminal at JFK International Airport, and redevelopment of Newark Liberty International Airport's Terminal B, and replacement of the Goethals Bridge.
 The Port Authority also has plans to buy 340 new PATH cars and begin major expansion of Stewart International Airport.

-As owner of the World Trade Center site, the Port Authority has worked since 2001 on plans for reconstruction of the site, along with Silverstein Properties, and the Lower Manhattan Development Corporation.
+As owner of the World Trade Center complex, the Port Authority has worked since 2001 on plans for reconstruction of the site, along with Silverstein Properties, and the Lower Manhattan Development Corporation.
 In 2006, the Port Authority reached a deal with Larry Silverstein, which ceded control of One World Trade Center to the Port Authority.
 The deal gave Silverstein rights to build three towers along the eastern side of the site, including 150 Greenwich Street, 175 Greenwich Street, and 200 Greenwich Street.
 Also part of the plans was the World Trade Center Transportation Hub, which opened in March 2016 and replaced the temporary PATH station that opened in November 2003.